 Welcome!
-I am a PhD candidate in political science at Stanford University and a graduate research fellow funded by the National Science Foundation.
+I am a PhD candidate in political science at Stanford University, a visiting scholar at the Institute for Middle East Studies at George Washington University, and a graduate research fellow funded by the National Science Foundation.

 My CV can be found here.